Team-Metasploit/Target-Breach-Case-Study/README.md

 [Bubacarr's LinkedIn profile](https://www.linkedin.com/in/bdarboe/)

 ### Courtney Hans
 Courtney is an operations and cybersecurity professional with deep history in the experiential product space.
-She has a knack for understanding customer pain points and delivering creative, effective solutions.
+She has a knack for understanding business and customer pain points and delivering creative, effective solutions.
 She integrates security operations with business needs, bridging gaps in communication between the two, and shepherding initiatives from ideation to implementation.
 In short, Courtney simplifies complexity to drive decisions, action, and results.

 [Courtney's GitHub profile](https://github.com/CourtHans)</br>
 [Courtney's LinkedIn profile](https://www.linkedin.com/in/courtney-hans/)